grahamstark/referendums/bes/docs/brexit_vs_indie.md

 Title: The Scottish IndieRef and Brexit: how similar were they?
-Some empirical evidence.
+A look at the data.
 Author: Graham Stark
 Address:
 Date: 4th December 2016